gmitch215/PLTWProjects/README.md

 # PLTWProjects

-My collection of PLTW Projets that I made in Python using the Vex V5 interface during the 2023-2024 year.
+My collection of PLTW Projets that I made in Python and C/C++ using the Vex V5 interface during the 2023-2024 year.

 ## Projects